Jacob-Webb/transportation/README.md

 * Tests should be written for all public methods.

-* When unit testing something that uses DbContext, use EF in-memory database.
+* When unit testing something that uses EF Core, use multiple database types such as SQL Server, SQLite, and in-memory.
 Doing so is appropriate because the test is not dependent on database behavior.

   - See [here for an explanation](https://docs.microsoft.com/en-us/ef/core/testing/).